Rubin Carter: Arrest and conviction

-At approximately 2:30 AM on June 17, 1966, two men entered the Lafayette Bar and Grill in Paterson, New Jersey, and began shooting.
+At approximately 2:30 a.m. on June 17, 1966, two men entered the Lafayette Bar and Grill in Paterson, New Jersey and began shooting.
 The bartender, James Oliver, and a customer, Fred Nauyoks, were killed immediately.
-Hazel Tanis died in a hospital a month later, having suffered multiple wounds from shotgun pellets; a third customer, Willie Marins, survived the attack, despite a head wound that cost him the sight in one eye.
+Hazel Tanis died in a hospital a month later, having suffered multiple wounds from shotgun pellets; a third customer, Willie Marins, survived the attack, despite a head wound that blinded him in one eye.
 When questioned, both told police the shooters had been black males, but neither identified Carter or John Artis.

-Ten minutes after the murders, around 2:40 AM, a police cruiser stopped Carter and Artis in a rental car, returning from a night out at the Nite Spot, a nearby bar; Carter was in the back, with Artis driving, and a third man, John Royster, in the passenger seat.
+Ten minutes after the murders, around 2:40 a.m., a police cruiser stopped Carter and Artis in a rental car, returning from a night out at the Nite Spot, a nearby bar.
+Carter was in the back, with Artis driving and a third man, John Royster, in the passenger seat.
 The police recognised Carter, a well-known and controversial local figure, but let him go.
 Minutes later, the same officers solicited a description of the getaway car from two eyewitnesses outside the bar, Patricia "Patty" Valentine and Alfred Bello.

 Bello later admitted he was in the area acting as a lookout while an accomplice, Arthur Bradley, broke into a nearby warehouse.
-At the time, he claimed to have discovered the bodies when he entered the bar to buy cigarettes; it also transpired that he took the opportunity to empty the cash register, and ran into the police as he came out.
+At the time, he claimed to have discovered the bodies when he entered the bar to buy cigarettes; it also transpired that he took the opportunity to empty the cash register and encountered the police as he exited.
 At the trial, he testified he was approaching the Lafayette when two black males, one with a shotgun, the other a pistol, came around the corner.
-He ran from them, and they got into a white car that was double-parked near the Lafayette.
+He ran from them and they got into a white car that was double-parked near the Lafayette.

-Valentine lived above the bar, and heard the shots; like Bello, she reported seeing two black men leave the bar, then get into a white car.
-They reportedly described it as white, with "a geometric design, sort of a butterfly type design in the back of the car", and New York state license plates, with blue background and orange lettering.
-Another neighbor, Ronald Ruggiero, also heard the shots, and said that, from his window, he saw Alfred Bello running west on Lafayette Street toward 16th Street.
+Valentine lived above the bar and heard the shots.
+Like Bello, she reported seeing two black men leave the bar, then get into a white car.
+They reportedly described it as white, with "a geometric design, sort of a butterfly type design in the back of the car" and New York state license plates, with blue background and orange lettering.
+Another neighbor, Ronald Ruggiero, also heard the shots and said that, from his window, he saw Alfred Bello running west on Lafayette Street toward 16th Street.
 He then heard the screech of tires and saw a white car shoot past, heading west, with two black males in the front seat.

-Valentine initially stated the car had rear lights which lit up completely like butterflies; at the retrial in 1976, she changed this to an accurate description of Carter's car, which had conventional tail-lights with aluminum decoration in a butterfly shape.
+Valentine initially stated the car had rear lights which lit up completely like butterflies.
+At the retrial in 1976, she changed this to an accurate description of Carter's car, which had conventional tail-lights with aluminum decoration in a butterfly shape.
 This aligned with that provided by Bello; the prosecution later suggested the confusion was the result of a misreading of a court transcript by the defense.